 Individuals with disabilities might need certain software or equipment to access and utilize the internet.
 Accommodations can include software that reads onscreen text out loud, making sure that videos have captions for those that are hard of hearing, and enabling both mouse and keyboard navigation for those with mobility challenges.
 Stakeholders from all backgrounds pointed out that many essential functions - like filing taxes, applying for jobs, enrolling in school, and accessing government benefits - are all online now.
 Individuals with disabilities could face additional barriers in accessing these important services if they cannot properly access and utilize the internet.
-Unfortunately, if a website or device is not already built to be accessible, the responsibility to make it accessible - by purchasing certain software or equipment to access Broadband - can fall on the individual with a disabilities will face additional barriers to accessible and affordable accommodations, individuals with disabilities will face additional barriers to accessing Broadband.
-A primary reason that individuals with disabilities gave for not having internet was that they access internet outside the home, and the need for accommodations could contribute to this reasoning.
+Unfortunately, if a website or device is not already built to be accessible, the responsibility to make it accessible - by purchasing certain software or equipment to access Broadband - can fall on the individual with a disability.
+Without universally accessible websites or accessible and affordable accommodations, individuals with disabilities gave for not having internet was that they access internet outside the home, and the need for accommodations could contribute to this reasoning.